 These are transformative experiences that shift our consciousness.
 As an instructional designer, you should strive to create such learning experiences.
 Such experiences rouse the mind, stir powerful emotions, and leave lasting impressions.
 Many such events trigger radical changes in thoughts, perspectives, attitudes, and behavioral patterns—the “transformations.”

 Transformational learning theory explains how adults learn through such aha moments.
-The theory is rooted in the belief that learning takes place when the new meaning is imparted to an earlier experience (Mezirow, 1990) or an old meaning is reinterpreted and seen in new light.
+The theory is rooted in the belief that learning occurs when a new meaning is imparted to an earlier experience (Mezirow, 1990) or an old meaning is reinterpreted and seen in a new light.

 - Identification of a Dilemma or a Crisis: The realization that we had all along been holding on to wrong beliefs or that we don’t know what we should know is often a trigger to dig in and unearth information or review our mindsets and thought patterns.
 Not knowing or realizing that we have the wrong information is a crisis that is deeply upsetting to all of us.
 You have to point out to your learners what they don’t know to make them curious about your course.